2 August 2017

 Perhaps if Commando hadn’t been running, or hadn’t told me to stay home in the dry, I might not have gone.
 As it was I didn’t want to miss him getting muddy again and I have a terrible stubborn streak when it comes to being told what to do.
 So I put on my Arctic coat, wrapped the fancy camera in a plastic bag and went along.
 We arrived early as usual and sat in the car for quite a while, talking to the Spitfires in their cars on either side of us through the half open windows.
 Eventually we had to bite the bullet and face the rain though.

-The Spitfires commandeered the Go Ape shelter, turning it into the unofficial Spitfires HQ for a while.
+The runners commandeered the Go Ape shelter, turning it into the unofficial HQ for a while.
 Then someone said Paul was out on the field putting up the tent and flag so, rather reluctantly, we all slouched off into the rain to join him.
 A few mad runners went off for warm ups, Commando included.
 Others did a few stretches.
 Most us us just huddled and hoped the rain would stop.
-There was a rather damp team photo were almost everyone managed to smile despite the water trickling down their necks.
 Luis asked me to look after his glasses while he ran, prompting a discussion about what a pain it is to wear glasses when it’s raining.
 My own glasses were soaked and I could barely see.

 “Can’t see with them, can’t see without them,” I laughed.
 “If we see you going the wrong way we’ll shout, just run towards the voices.”